 Meaning

-In the quote “Small debts are like small shot they are rattling on every side, and can scarcely be escaped without a wound: great debts are like cannon of loud noise, but little danger.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+The message behind “Small debts are like small shot they are rattling on every side, and can scarcely be escaped without a wound: great debts are like cannon of loud noise, but little danger.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme